opentelekomcloud-docs/data-warehouse-service/umn/source/cluster_connection/using_the_gsql_cli_client_to_connect_to_a_cluster/using_the_linux_gsql_client_to_connect_to_a_cluster.rst

       source gsql_env.sh

-   If the following information is displayed, the GaussDB(DWS) client is successfully configured:
+   If the following information is displayed, the gsql client is successfully configured:

    .. code-block::